pderichs/kalkulator/README.md

 # TODO

+- BUG: Scrolling to the outer left crashes app
-- BUG: Scrolling should not scroll col/row header controls
+- BUG: Hide scrollbars from header controls
 - BUG: Cell content should not be drawn outside of cells
 - FEAT: Undo
 - FEAT: Redo